Beckscodes/alx-system_engineering-devops/0x00-shell_basics/README.md

-path name of the current working directory. path name of the current working directoryin a long format.
+Display current directory contents in a long format